astroDimitrios/git-novice/episodes/04-changes.md

 ## Solution

-If needed, move out of the `recipes` folder:
+If needed, move out of the `weather` folder:

 ```bash
 $ cd ..